Shadows / 3ds Max

 Shadows can be enabled/disabled for each individual light using 3ds Max's native panels.
 Supported shadow settings are highlighted with green.

-Falloff/Field defines the shadow volume (the less the better).
+- defines the shadow volume (the less the better).
+Available only for spot and directional lights.

-Bias can be tweaked until you get rid of self-shadow artifacts and/or the peter-panning effect.
+- can be tweaked until you get rid of self-shadow artefacts and/or the peter-panning effect.

-You can also enable and disable receiving and casting shadow on ber-object basis.
+You can also enable and disable receiving and casting shadow on per-object basis.

 You may check out the following video explaining how to setup shadows in 3ds Max.